On-scene live video and photo streaming

 Public Safety Telecommunicators (PSTs) are under time pressure to question 911 callers to ascertain what is wrong, where they are, who they are and who is in danger in order to dispatch the right resources.

-911eye live footage offers instant ‘on scene eyes’ to the PSTs; providing immediate INSIGHT which helps them to assess the scenario and, with caller’s location visible on integrated maps, to better select the appropriate RESPONSE to the incident – either as a ‘real-time’, immediate response or for a ‘slow-time’, non-emergency follow up – while at all times considering the SAFETY of responders and the public.
-Multiple streams from a single incident can be viewed and any of these can be shared across the organisation to supervisors and officers to further support decision-making
+911eye live footage offers instant ‘on scene eyes’ to the PSTs; providing immediate INSIGHT which helps them to assess the scenario and, with caller’s location visible on integrated maps, to better select the appropriate RESPONSE to the incident – either as a ‘real-time’, immediate response or for a ‘slow-time’, non-emergency follow up – while at all times considering the SAFETY of first responders and the public.
+Multiple streams from a single incident can be viewed and any of these can be shared across the organisation to supervisors and officers to further support decision-making.

 By clicking on the URL link contained within the text message, a secure ‘one-time-use’ live video stream is enabled.
 The stream allows the 911 PST to see the incident, assess how serious it is and, with the caller’s location also provided, help them decide what response to deploy.